damiensedgwick/napp-generated/README.md

 # Napp Generated.

-This repo shows what the most up to date version of napp is generating.
+This repo is here purely just to showcase what the current version of Napp is generating when it is being used to bootstrap a new project.